heliossun/ELIP/rebuttal.md

 |     ALBEF-ft       | 77.6 | 94.3      | 97.2 | 60.8 | 81.5        | 87.3 | &darr;21.7%     | &darr;13.6%    | &darr;10.2%    |
 |     BLIP-ft        | 81.9 | 95.4      | 97.8 | 70.7 | 84.2        | 89.2 | &darr;13.7%     | &darr;11.7%    | &darr;8.8%     |
 |     ELIP           | 77.5 | 94.2      | 97.0 | 67.3 | 85.7        | 91.3 | &darr;**13.2%** | &darr;**9.0%** | &darr;**5.9%** |

+We have observed that ELIP outperforms all other baseline models on the MMI benchmark, demonstrating the effectiveness of our method in diverse OOD settings.

 ## Reviewer 3
 R3.1 Could you explain how the Dirichlet distribution is used in the evidential deep learning framework to model uncertainty?